Konomi Kohara

-Konomi Kohara (小原 好美, Kohara Konomi) is a Japanese actress and voice actress.
+Konomi Kohara (小原 好美, Kohara Konomi) is a Japanese actress who specializes in voice acting.
 She is affiliated with Office Osawa.

 Biography

 Having been interested in anime since junior high, Kohara enrolled into Human Academy after graduating from high school to pursue her dream of becoming a voice actress.
-After a two-year stint as an actress from 2012 to 2014, she joined her current voice actress agency Office Osawa.
+After a two-year stint as an actress from 2012 to 2014, she joined Office Osawa.
 She made her voice acting debut in 2016.
 Her first major breakthrough came in 2017 with the role of Akane Mizuno in Tsuki ga Kirei.
 In 2019, she voiced Chika Fujiwara in Kaguya-sama: Love Is War.
 Chikatto Chika Chika♡, her character's dance song she sang at the end of episode 3 became hugely popular, surpassing 20 million views on YouTube in just 18 months.
+Her song won Best Ending Sequence at the 4th Crunchyroll Anime Awards.

-In 2020, her web radio program Kohara Konomi no Kokoro Okinaku won the Best Comfort Radio award at the 6th Aniradi Awards.
+In 2020, her web radio program Kohara Konomi no Kokoro Okinaku won the Best Comfort Radio award at the 6th AniRadi Awards.

 She often professes her love for the retail chain MUJI, having previously worked there as an employee.

 She has two pastel calico cats, Mil and Mash.